Who is a Chance Family?

 Our families hold the value of education in common, and their diverse experiences and socio-economic backgrounds enrich the school.
 Approximately 25 percent of elementary students receive need-based financial aid; please be mindful that assistance is not offered in the preschool as we allocate those limited funds (donated by current families) to the investment that families make in the elementary program.
 The majority of students live in 10 zip codes within 10-20 minutes of the school, including Prospect, Glenview, Indian Hills, Mockingbird Valley, Norton Commons, St. Matthews, Crescent Hill and the Highlands but more than 25 zip codes are represented in the student population.
 The school achieves at least 20 percent racial and ethnic diversity with additional gains each year- we are so thankful that families allow us to prove the rigor of our program and the inclusive nature of our school through anti-racism practices and teachings (to both children and parents).
 The school also welcomes families of all faiths and does not promote any one belief or practice.

 Chance families appreciate the tremendous value of teaching to a child’s abilities – not “teaching to the test.”
 For this reason, they’re comfortable with their child’s progression to mastery without strict letter grades through our progressive education program.
-Chance parents believe that giving children a voice in what they are learning leads them to make discoveries for themselves – the most powerful form of learning.
-Chances families see early childhood education as an important investment in a child’s long-term achievement and future.
+Chance parents believe that giving children a voice in what they are learning leads them to make discoveries and choices for themselves – the most potent form of learning.